ulsdevteam/upload-media-to-peertube/README.md

   **Optional Columns**

   **Google Sheet**             **PeerTube**

+  'description'                Description -- A description of the media.
+                               This can be empty.

+  'language'                   Language -- This can be empty, use empty for
+                               silent (no audio) media.
+Eg. English, Spanish, French, etc.

   'thumbnail'                  Thumbnail file for the media.
 This would be
                                the full path to the Thumbnail (.jpg or .png).